bcgov/common-messaging-service/frontend/README.md

 | STATIC_FILES_PATH | physical path to the files ex. build |

 ### Application Environment Variables
 Environment variables that we need can be set for developers in a root file .env.development.local - this should be ignored for our git commits.
-Or they can be set at the command line.
+Or they can be set at the command line. (see below for commands)
 We need to tell the build what path we expect to be served at (ex. /pr-5 for pull requests, /mssc for production), and that will be used to hit our relative backend api path.
 All environment variables used in the application code must start with REACT\_APP\_

 | Name | Description |